gzaffin/pmdmini/README.md

 Otherwise start Microsoft Visual Studio and debug pmdmini solution.

-You can have Your build environment set, on a Windows 7 box, if Your MSVC is Microsoft Visual Studio 2017 Community edition, using Windows 7 taskbar search box writing `x64_x86 Cross Tools Command Prompt for VS 2017` and starting matching App.
+You can have Your build environment set, on a Windows 7 box, if Your MSVC is Microsoft Visual Studio 2017 Community edition, using Windows 7 taskbar search box writing `x64 Native Tools Command Prompt for VS 2017` and starting matching App.
 Otherwise, if MSVC is installed in default localtion, if Windows SDK is 10.0.17763.0 (please see what is in 'C:\Program Files (x86)\Microsoft SDKs\Windows Kits\10\ExtensionSDKs\Microsoft.UniversalCRT.Debug' folder) (see [2]) issuing

 ```windows command-line interface